-The second, or rolling-type, machines are equipped with solid spikes, hollow tines, open-spoon tines, or slitting-slicing tines of varying shapes and sizes.
-The tines are mounted on a drum, a series of discs, or directly on an axle that rolls forward with the machine.
+The second, or rolling-type, machines are equipped with solid spikes, hollow tines, open-spoon tines, or slitting-slicing tines of varying shapes and sizes. the tines are mounted on a drum, a series of discs, or directly on an axle that rolls forward with the machine.
 The tines enter and exit the soil at an angle.
 For this reason, some tines tend to tear and raise the soil around the lip of the hole.

 As previously indicated, there are many different types of tines.
-Hollow tines and open-spoon tines remove soil cores while solid-tines remove little or no soil.
+Hollow tines and open-spoon tines remove soil cores while solid tines remove little or no soil.
 Most tines vary from 1/4 to 3/4 inches in diameter.
 Slicing tines are available in a variety of shapes, sizes and thicknesses.
 An early aerator known as the Nightcrawler designed for greens actually used augers (large drill bits) in place of tines.

 The spacing of tines determines the number of holes or slices made in a given area.
 A machine equipped with hollow tines on two-inch centers will provide approximately 36,000 holes per 1,000 square feet.
-A random check of commercial literature reveals tine spacing of 2, 2.5, 2.75, 3, 3.5, 4, 4.5, 5.5 and 6 inches is currently available.
+A random check of commercial literature reveals tine spacing of 2, 2.5, 2.75, 3, 3.5, 4, 4.5, 5.5, and 6 inches are currently available.

-Tine mounting also varies on rolling-type aerators.
+Tine mounting also varies on rollingtype aerators.
 Most rolling-type, core-removing machines have hollow or open-spoon tines mounted rigidly on the drum or axle.
 A few manufacturers of rolling-type machines have the tines mounted on hinges.
 The theory is the tine enters and leaves the soil in an almost straight vertical position causing less tearing of the sod around the hole.
-Generally spiking, slicing and slitting tines are mounted rigidly.
+Generally, spiking, slicing and slitting tines are mounted rigidly.

 Speed of operation has been a major consideration in the development of aeration equipment.
 Unfortunately, there has been a direct correlation between speed and the quality of the aeration results.
 Generally, the faster rolling-type machines do not have close tine spacing, the clean entry and exit, or the depth of vertical-core machines.
 The outcry for faster equipment is the result of greatly increased labor costs, down time of the turfgrass area and inconvenience to the player.
 Some golf courses, where cost is not a limiting factor, have begun using slow-moving punch-type greens aerators to cultivate their fairways.
+Classen, Cushman, Green Care International, Jacobsen, Terracare, and Toro have reengineered punch-type aerators for fairways and sports fields.

 Depth of penetration also has been a concern.
 Most machines on the market today that pull soil cores penetrate approximately two to three inches.
 One U.S. manufacturer provides six inch hollow tines.
-A European company has a tractor-driven unit that can be equipped with 12 inch hollow tines or 18 inch solid tines.
 Slicing or slitting machines may penetrate as deeply as six inches whereas spikers normally used to break up surface crusts only penetrate one to two inches.